s3lven/ECS189L-FInalProject/ProjectDocument.md

 **Describe the implementation of your audio system.**

-All the audio is done
+All the audio is done through audio source
 **Document the sound style.**

 ## Gameplay Testing - Eriz Sartiga